-A Step-By-Step Guide For Exterior Log Cabin Painting
+A Step-by-Step Guide to Painting Your Log Cabin

-Painting the exterior of a log cabin can seem like a daunting task, but with the proper preparation and technique, it can be a rewarding and satisfying project.
-Whether you're looking to update the look of your log cabin or protect the wood from the elements, a fresh coat of paint can go a long way!
+Introduction: Painting the exterior of a log cabin can seem like a daunting task, but with proper preparation and technique, it can be a rewarding and satisfying project.
+Whether you're looking to update the appearance of your log cabin or protect the wood from the elements, a fresh coat of paint can go a long way!

 Good prep work is essential for ensuring an even, long-lasting paint finish.
 Before painting your log cabin, it must be appropriately filled, sanded, cleaned, masked, and primed.

 Step 1: Filling (Preparation for Sanding)